patch-prolog

 before user sources in every plgc build — member/append/length/last/

-reverse/nth0/nth1 are ordinary compiled predicates in every binary, exactly
+reverse/nth0/nth1 are ordinary compiled predicates in every binary.

 Environment